-An Aboriginal engraving site which seems significant, but was not documented in any detail by the early Australian Aboriginal anthropologists.
+An Aboriginal rock engraving site which seems significant, but was not documented in any detail by the early Australian Aboriginal anthropologists.
 Near the centre of the rock platform is an enormous Daramulan figure.

 The figure has a rayed head-dress, and two bands of horizontal lines across its upper body.